fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/lectures/tools.md

 is sort of like the name of the computer, and then the part after is the current location on the computer.
 The tilde (`~`) is an alias for the user's "home".

+## Using MSU VPN for the access to the course server

+ssh access to the course servers will only be allowed from MSU VPN address space.
+That applies from everywhere (on and off campus).
+It's kinda like that expression... "no glove, no love," except in this case it is, "no vpn, no get in".
+Please download by the link (https://www.montana.edu/uit/computing/desktop/vpn/) and follow instructions to log into it.

 ## Course server